Questions about primary school admissions

 Please refer to page 74 of thefor information on how your application will be considered if you move house after the closing date.

 What happens if I do not complete an application form?

-If you are a Gateshead resident a place will still be allocated to your child on 16 April 2019 at your catchment school, or next nearest school depending on the availability of places.
+If you are a Gateshead resident a place will still be allocated to your child on 16 April 2020 at your catchment school, or next nearest school depending on the availability of places.
 However, this offer may be made after 16 April 2020.

 What happens if my child is not offered a place at any of my preferred schools?